nodeGame/nodegame-mturk/README.md

 Create file `conf/mturk.conf.js` using the template in the same directory.
-Remember to specify: your Mturk API keys, and any additional options to correctly load your results file.
+Remember to specify: your Mturk API keys, and any additional options to correctly load your results file (Important!
+AMT default separator is ;).

 ## Examples